 Jan van Eyck was court painter for Philip the Good, Duke of Burgundy (1396-1467).
 The flamboyant duke and his entourage surrounded themselves with the best artists.
 At the same time, the Flemish cities of Ghent and Bruges were prospering as trading centres.
 Wealthy merchants and politicians mirrored the pomp and circumstance of the courts and were in turn buyers of luxury goods.
 This was Jan van Eyck’s creative environment, between the court and the city, between art and métier.

 ‘Van Eyck.
-An optical revolution’ unravels the myths surrounding the artist and puts his technique, work and influences in a new perspective.
-This exhibition will awaken a sense of wonder among visitors, comparable to that which people would have felt when they saw his works for the first time: a once-in-a-lifetime experience.
+An optical revolution’ unraveled the myths about the artist and considers his technique, his oeuvre and his influence from a fresh perspective.
+This exhibition has awoken a sense of wonder among visitors, comparable to that which people would have felt when they saw his works for the first time: a once-in-a-lifetime experience.

 The exhibition brought around 80 late medieval works to Ghent.
 Painting, miniature art, sculpture and drawings were placed next to and opposite each other to bring the medieval world of Van Eyck to life.
 For this the MSK worked in close collaboration with (inter)national partners.